Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 While some air conditioners allow the condensate to evaporate off, most have a drain to allow it to run out of the unit.
 The problem with this in an RV is that if the drain becomes clogged, it can start a nasty leak down into the inside of your camper.

 Cleaning the condensation drain involves getting up on the top of your RV and removing the air conditioner’s plastic shroud.
 Under the evaporator, you should see a drain pan.
 Looking around its edges, you’ll find how the water is designed to drain out.
 Clean out the drain tubes with a Shop-Vac or a good set of pipe cleaners.
-It’s very common for debris or bugs to get trapped in there.
+It’s very common for debris, bugs or ants to get trapped in there.
+Here is how to keep ants away.

 It’s also important to realize that the drain is integral to the system’s design.
 Some people seal up the drain on accident when trying to solve a leak or reseal their RV roof.